roblunx/vscode-c6510-asm/README.md

 - Illegal Opcode reference information originally from [this](http://members.chello.nl/taf.offenga/illopc31.txt) document by Freddy Offenga.
 The web page is not available anymore but can be found on [Internet Archive / Wayback Machine](https://archive.org/web/).

 ## Release Notes

+### 1.2.0

+ - Added `Go to references` support.
+ - Corrected opcode hover info.
+ - Fixed loading of embedded script language extensions (in a hacky way).
+ - Fixed incorrect scope limits where auto-named labels where treated as global when they should be ignored.
+ - Limit search for local names inside macro to macro body.

 ### 1.1.0